tareqanwar/cv/README.md

 ## Select Accomplishments

 *   4 Years bachelor’s degree in computer science and engineering.
-*   Experience with OOP.
-*   Good understanding in C++ & basic knowledge of Java.
-*   Great experience in PHP, MariaDB, JavaScript & various JS framework.
+*   More than 5 years of experience as a developer
-*   Experience with programming and debugging applications.
+*   Experienced with programming and debugging applications.
+*   Experienced in various programming languages.
 *   Good in Mathematics.
 *   Understanding of software development processes.
 *   I have worked with other developers on various web applications.
 Divided up application features and merged finished features to complete project.
 Constantly communicated with each other to minimize errors.